Rhea Chiles: Founding of "Florida House"

 In time, she reopened the former front door, which now leads into the garden.
 In 1983, Rhea Chiles received the Florida Society of Historic Preservation Award for her leadership in the restoration of the historic building that became Florida House.

 Unique among the properties of the 50 states, Florida House serves as a "goodwill embassy" for Floridians in Washington, D.C.
 Florida House sits atop Capitol Hill, and is located nearby the United States Supreme Court, the Library of Congress and the Folger Shakespeare Library.
 Serving as home base for tourists as well as the business community, Florida House hosts approximately 10,000 visitors a year.
 It is filled with art and period antiques donated by people from all over Florida, and provides hospitality to all Floridians who visit.
-The facility also offers cultural and educational opportunities that enable Florida citizens to enrich their appreciation, knowledge and involvement in our federal government.
+The facility also offers cultural and educational opportunities that enable Florida citizens to deepen their appreciation, knowledge and involvement in our federal government.
 Florida House is run as a not-for-profit foundation, and no state or federal tax dollars are used in its support.
-With an emphasis on education, Florida House is an extraordinary resource of information about the Nation's Capitol and its resources.
 It is centrally located on Capitol Hill, and has a clear view of the United States Capitol dome.
 Chiles served as the president and CEO of Florida House from 1973 until 1988.
 She later served as Chairman Emeritus of Florida House.